vlobzakov/docs/docs/creating-manifest/autoclustering.md

   * disable scaling (for example, for DAS nodes)
   * specify max/min number of nodes
   * set min number of cloudlets
-  * specify min number of IPv4 addresses to be attcached
+  * specify min number of IPv4 addresses to be attached
   * specify value for *scalingMode*: NEW/CLONE
   * specify the number of nodes in additional layers (only when the cluster is turned on)